If you’re Christine Da Costa, sought-after interior decorator and published writer in Toronto, you would choose the garage.

 After creating an initial plan, Christine reached out to the designers at Garage Living for help turning her plans into reality.

-They provided a detailed 3D floor plan, which showed exactly how Garage Living planned to utilize the garage room’s high ceilings.
+They provided a detailed 3D floor plan, which showed exactly how Garage Living planned to utilize the room’s high ceilings.
 One of the biggest changes involved adding a car lift to store her husband’s summer car, making room to store a motorcycle and second vehicle underneath.

-Flooring, cabinetry, slatwall, car lift
+Adding flooring, cabinetry, slatwall, and a car lift

 In week three of the challenge, Christine decided on the garage flooring, cabinetry, backsplash, countertops, and the wall color.